On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space

 where we made use of the mean value theorem in the time variable.
-At this point, the function on the right-hand side is integrable and therefore we can apply Lebesgue dominated convergence theorem and show that $U_t f_0$ is differentiable at $t=0$ within $\scL^2(\bR^3,\bC^4)$ with derivative $-i\cH f_0$.
-As the function $f$ was chosen arbitrarily, we have just proved that the self-adjoint generator of $U_t$ coincides with $\cH$ on $\scC^\infty_c(\bR^3,\bC^4)$. \end{proof}
+At this point, the function on the right-hand side is integrable and, therefore, we can apply Lebesgue's dominated convergence theorem and show that $U_t f_0$ is differentiable at $t=0$ in $\mathcal{L}^2(\bR^3,\bC^4)$, with derivative $-i\mathcal{H} f_0$.
+Because the function $f$ was chosen arbitrarily, we have just proved that the self-adjoint generator of $U_t$ coincides with $\mathcal{H}$ on~$\mathcal{C}^\infty_c(\bR^3,\bC^4)$. \end{proof}